Filter cigarettes and tobacco product filters

 - Information about damage and negative impacts relating to littering of waste and about correct disposal

 - Financing of cleaning of littered cigarette butts and filters, and collection of those in waste receptacles etc.

 - Undertake and contribute to data gathering on products placed on the market

 If you produce or import tobacco product filters into Denmark, you must therefore pay for cleaning up or collection of waste cigarette butts and filters.
 Financing must cover cleaning up of littered cigarette butts and management through disposal in waste receptacles etc. This is called responsibility for cleaning up litter.
 Below, you can find explanations for a number of key terms.

 Producer responsibility and single-use plastic products

 Tobacco product filters are manufactured from plastic cellulose acetate and decompose into microplastics when littered.
 Cigarette butts are the second most found waste type in the oceans*.
 As from 5 January 2023 there is a producer responsibility for tobacco product filters.
-In-scope businesses must register in the producer register from 1 May 2023 and no later than 1 June 2023.See the EU Commission’s Working Document
+In-scope businesses can register in the producer register from 1 May 2023.See the EU Commission’s Working Document

 What does it mean?

 Producer is a common term used for those of you that professionally manufacture or import tobacco product filters into Denmark, irrespective of the selling technique used, including by means of distance contracts.Thereby, producers, importers to Denmark, and businesses abroad dealing in internet trade are subject to producer responsibility in each Member State – in this case in Denmark.If your business does not have a Danish CVR number (VAT no.) you must appoint a Danish Authorised Representative (AR).